mudthomas/playlist_maker/README.md

 * At this time, Pylast has not implemented the last.fm API way of fetching more than 1000 top artist.
 As a workaround this code includes an extension of the pylast.User class, where this is implemented.
 A pull request might be sent to Pylast.

 ## The future

+* As the opponent scrobbles are saved now, they could be popped if user is leading, saving cycles on later uses.
 * Change the hardcoded Sleep times into an adaptive sleep from 429-errors.
 * Add sanity checks. e.g. for values of scrobble target.
 * I have noticed a lot of bands with names in non-latin scrips failing.
 I should look over my slapped-together filters (and alt-names) so they don't fail these without reason.